torchlard/Notes/Courses/network.md

 ```

 ## rdt 2.2
-do not use NAK, just use seq num
+do not use NAK, just use seq num,ACK
 ```python
 "<sender>"
 'wait for 0'